arduino/help-center-content/content/Software Support/Compilation/If-you-get-a-compilation-error-when-compiling-for-an-ESP32-board-with-esp-board-package-2-0-10-on-Windows-or-Linux.md

 title: 'If you get a compilation error when compiling for an ESP32 board with esp board package 2.0.10 on Windows or Linux'
 ---

 Version 2.0.10 of the **esp32 board package** introduced a bug[^github-issue][^github-pr] that would cause compilation to fail for some Windows and Linux users.
-On Windows, the error output includes a `Access is denied` message.
+On Windows, the error output includes an `Access is denied` message.

 [^github-issue]: [Core Compilation failure on Linux in v2.0.10 #8424](https://github.com/espressif/arduino-esp32/issues/8424)
 [^github-pr]: [2.0.10 escaping fix #8433](https://github.com/espressif/arduino-esp32/pull/8433)